 However, you can also improve your reputation by performing certain tasks relevant to that particular Engineer.
 For instance, you can sell your exploration data to Felicity Farseer or collect bounties on criminals wanted by Tod McQuinn.
 A particular Engineer may not go up to grade 5 for all their available modifications.

 For each modification you wish to craft, you must first acquire the necessary ingredients.
-These include a wide variety of materials (see Synthesis and materials) and commodities, with higher level modifications requiring rarer items.
+These include a wide variety of materials (jump to Synthesis and materials section) and commodities, with higher level modifications requiring rarer items.
 Be warned, finding and collecting these can be very time consuming!
 However, you can find some information on how to find these by hovering your cursor over the ingredient name on the Engineers screen and by reading local news articles at the Engineers bases.
 Some of the commodities can only be obtained as mission rewards.

 Modifications can produce both positive and negative effects.
 For some modifications (usually weapons related), there is also a small chance of generating a highly-advantageous experimental effect (about 5% chance); however, you can spend reputation to guarantee receiving one.
-See here for a list of the possible experimental effects.
+The Elite: Dangerous Wiki has a list of possible Engineer experimental effects.